 Part B: Calculator Allowed

 This part of the multiple-choice section allows students to use a calculator to solve problems.
 This can be helpful for questions that involve complex calculations, graphical analysis, or numerical approximation.
-However, it's crucial to remember that the calculator is a tool, and students still need to understand the underlying calculus concepts to solve the problems effectively.
-Common question types in this section include:
+That said, it's crucial to remember that the calculator is a tool, and students still need to understand the underlying calculus concepts to solve the problems effectively.

 - Numerical Integration: Questions that require students to approximate the value of a definite integral using numerical methods, such as the trapezoidal rule or Simpson's rule.